AI Native

 Make feedback easy for agents to trust.

-The better your feedback data is shaped, the more useful your agent becomes.
 Keep the workflow simple, explicit, and close to the work your team is already shipping.
+That gives your agent enough context to help without guessing.

 Keep statuses simple: New, Planned, In progress, Shipped, Closed.